zihaowrez/tp/docs/UserGuide.md

 ### Locating persons by name : `[find]`

-Finds persons whose name contain any of the given keywords.
+Finds persons with the given keywords.

 **Format:**  `[find] KEYWORD [MORE_KEYWORDS]`

+If the first keyword is a command word, it will still be recognised as a command and will not be treated as keywords.
+The whole list will be displayed when a command word is entered.

+The keywords are compared to all fields of each person.
+Persons matching at least one keyword will be returned (i.e. OR search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
-The search is case-insensitive. e.g `hans` will match `Hans`
+The search is case-insensitive. e.g `hans` will match `Hans`.
-The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
-Only the name is searched.
-Only full words will be matched e.g. `Han` will not match `Hans`
-Persons matching at least one keyword will be returned (i.e. OR search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-The search will attempt to search all fields and tags to return a match.

 **Examples:**

-`find kaaviya` (finds the name "Kaaviya")
+`find a` will return `Alex Yeoh`, `Bernice` with the tag `colleagues`, `Lin` with the email `lin@example.com` (if these contacts exist).
-`Kaaviya` (does the same as above)
+`a` does the same as above.
+`find alex yeoh` will return both `Alex` and `Alex Yeoh` (if both contacts exist).
+When the user types `add`, the whole list is displayed.

 ### Deleting a person : `delete`

 **Format:**
-`delete NAME`			(in event of single occurrence of NAME)
-`delete NAME {INDEX}`	(otherwise)

-Deletes the person with the specified NAME.
+`delete INDEX`: Deletes the person with the specified INDEX.
-NAME is insensitive (like find)
-In the case of multiple occurrences, the user is prompted to specify which occurrence of the name is to be deleted with the index as shown in the displayed person list when the name is searched.
 The index must be a positive integer 1, 2, 3, ...
+`delete NAME`: Deletes the person with the specified NAME.
+NAME must match the full name and is case-sensitive.

 **Examples:**

-Scenario 1 (only one occurrence of the  name): `delete kaaviya`
-Scenario 2 (multiple occurrences):
-`delete kaaviya`   (ERROR: multiple occurrences detected)
-`delete kaaviya 2`
+`delete 2` deletes the contact at index 2.
+`delete Alex Yeoh` deletes the contact `Alex Yeoh`.
+`delete Alex` or `delete alex yeoh` will not delete `Alex Yeoh`.

+### Viewing a person : `view`

+**Format:**
+`view INDEX`

+Views the person's contact details with the selected index in the RHS window.

+**Examples:**

+`view 2`

 ### Clearing all entries : `clear`